-The type of treatment necessary for your tremor depends on the cause.
-If your doctor determines that your hand tremors are the result of essential tremor, there is no cure.
+Now that you know what causes shaky hands, it’s also important to understand that the type of treatment necessary for your tremor depends on the cause.
+If your doctor determines that your hand tremors are the result of essential tremor, unfortunately, there is no cure.
 However, there are a variety of pharmaceutical medications and non-pharmaceutical medication treatments available to ameliorate the worst of the symptoms or reduce the magnitude of tremors.

 - Beta-Blockers: Beta-blockers, primarily propranolol, are often the first line of defense doctors use to treat the symptoms of essential tremor.
 Unfortunately, they can result in unpleasant side effects and patients may develop a tolerance to them after a short time period.

 - Benzodiazepines: An example is clonazepam (Klonopin), which is a prescription drug.
 They may reduce the amplitude of tremors, but have a risk of addiction and side effects like drowsiness.

 - Anticonvulsants: Anticonvulsants have had medium success in scientific studies and are used as a second line of drugs, sometimes in conjunction with beta-blockers.

 - Botox Injections: Botox can help improve hand and voice tremors, but also may weaken muscles resulting in decreased strength in the hand muscles and difficulty swallowing.